Join, or Die

-Join, or Die. is a political cartoon showing the disunity in the American colonies.
+Join, or Die. is a political cartoon showing the disunity in the American colonies, originally in the context of the French and Indian War in 1754.
 Attributed to Benjamin Franklin, the original publication by The Pennsylvania Gazette on May 9, 1754, is the earliest known pictorial representation of colonial union produced by an American colonist in Colonial America.
+It was based on a superstition that if a snake was cut in pieces and the pieces were put together before sunset, the snake would return to life.

-The cartoon is a woodcut showing a snake cut into eighths, with each segment labeled with the initials of one of the American colonies or regions.
+The cartoon is a woodcut showing a snake cut into eighths, with each segment labeled with the initials of one of the American colonies.
 New England was represented as one segment, rather than the four colonies it was at that time.
 Delaware was not listed separately as it was part of Pennsylvania.
 Georgia, however, was omitted completely.
-Thus, it has eight segments of a snake rather than the traditional 13 colonies.
+As a result, it has eight segments of a snake rather than the traditional 13 colonies.
 The poster focused solely on the colonies that claimed shared identities as Americans.
 The cartoon appeared along with Franklin's editorial about the "disunited state" of the colonies and helped make his point about the importance of colonial unity.
 It later became a symbol of colonial freedom during the American Revolutionary War.

+History

+Predecessor

+Franklin was possibly inspired by an engraving of French emblem designer Nicolas Verrien which appeared in his 1685 Livre Curieux et utile pour les sçavans et artistes ("Curious and useful book for scientists and artists").
+It features a snake cut in two with the legend Un serpent coupé en deux.
+Se rejoindre ou mourir. ("A snake cut in two.
+Join or die.").
+Verrien's snake is part of a collection of "Latin, Spanish, and Italian mottos and emblems", which suggests that the device has an earlier origin.